A finite volume Simo-Reissner beam method for moored floating body dynamics: Introduction

-In the current work, the finite volume Simo Reissner beam formulation introduced by Bali et al. \citep{bali_cell-centered_2022} is extended by fully integrating it with a multiphase CFD solver and a six degree of freedom motion solver.
-The resulting framework captures large nonlinear deformations in mooring lines, including bending, shear and torsion, together with the fluid’s free surface dynamics in a single finite volume context.
-Building on these previous efforts and addressing the need for a unified solver, this novel integration is fully implemented within a finite volume framework, resulting in a non-linear, coupled dynamic model for moored floating structures that captures the complex interactions between structural dynamics and environmental forces.
-The model also incorporates seabed contact and seabed friction to more accurately represent scenarios where mooring lines rest on or interact with the seabed.
-The coupled model is validated and verified by comparing its results with both experimental measurements \citep{wu_experimental_2019} and numerical simulations from MoorDyn \citep{chen_cfd_2022} for a floating box moored with catenary lines under regular waves, obtained from an introductory test campaign for wave energy converters.
+In the current work, the finite volume Simo–Reissner beam formulation introduced by \citet{bali_cell-centered_2022} is extended by fully integrating it with a multiphase CFD solver and a six-degree-of-freedom motion solver.
+This results in a unified, fully coupled fluid–structure interaction framework within the finite volume method.
+The proposed framework is capable of capturing large nonlinear deformations in mooring lines—including bending, shear, and torsion—while simultaneously resolving the free surface dynamics of the fluid.
+While many existing approaches simplify mooring dynamics using lumped-mass or quasi-static models, the present work introduces a unified, comprehensive simulation environment for moored floating structures.
+A key novelty of this study lies in the application of a geometrically exact dynamic beam theory in a finite volume context, which allows for consistent coupling with the CFD solver and effective simulation of nonlinear mooring behaviour.
+In addition, the model incorporates seabed contact and friction effects to capture realistic boundary interactions.
+The coupled framework is validated and verified against both experimental measurements \citep{wu_experimental_2019} and numerical results from MoorDyn \citep{chen_cfd_2022} for a floating box moored with catenary lines under regular wave conditions, as part of an introductory test campaign for wave energy converters.
 The rest of the paper is organised as follows.
 Section \ref{sec:math_model} provides the details of the mathematical model of the moored floating body problem and the coupling strategy.
 Section \ref{sec:benchmarking} elaborates on the benchmarking of the proposed algorithm.
 Finally, some conclusions are drawn in Section \ref{sec:conclusion}.